simbahebinbo/smallfat.github.io/neon database 调研.md

     layer_flush_start_tx: tokio::sync::watch::Sender<u64>,
     /// to be notified when layer flushing has finished, subscribe to the layer_flush_done channel
     layer_flush_done_tx: tokio::sync::watch::Sender<(u64, anyhow::Result<()>)>,

-    /// Layer removal lock.
-    /// A lock to ensure that no layer of the timeline is removed concurrently by other tasks.
-    /// This lock is acquired in [`Timeline::gc`], [`Timeline::compact`],
-    /// and [`Tenant::delete_timeline`].
-    layer_removal_cs: Mutex<()>,

-    // Needed to ensure that we can't create a branch at a point that was already garbage collected pub latest_gc_cutoff_lsn: Rcu<Lsn>,

-    // List of child timelines and their branch points.
-This is needed to avoid
-    // garbage collecting data that is still needed by the child timelines. pub gc_info: RwLock<GcInfo>,

     // It may change across major versions so for simplicity
     // keep it after running initdb for a timeline.